grocid/libPQP/README.md

 ```

 #Command-line tool
 The library can be invoked by a supplied CLI tool (the pqp file).
+Padding is not included, so some kind of PKCS padding will be added.

 To generate a keypair, run the following command:
 ```